Sedation Dentistry Corbin

 How much does sedation dentistry cost?

 That depends!
-Typically, nitrous oxide only costs a few hundred dollars.
-However, more powerful sedatives, like IV sedation, cost much more.
-Don’t worry – we offer financial solutions, like CareCredit, to help make the cost more affordable.
-With this third-party financier, you won’t have to pay for your entire treatment upfront.
+Typically, nitrous oxide only costs around a hundred dollars.
+More powerful sedatives, like IV sedation, cost a little more but give you a lot more comfort while you get a lot more accomplished.
+Don’t worry – we offer financial solutions, like Cherry and CareCredit, to help make the cost more affordable.
+With a third-party financier, you won’t have to pay for your entire treatment upfront.
 Instead, you can select a payment plan that fits neatly into your monthly budget, ensuring you don’t endure any added stress.

 Does dental sedation make you tell secrets?